timothyho12321/official-project-03-fe/README.md

 ### Images and Logos
 1. Product images is obtained from [Mira](https://mirasingapore.com/collections/artisan-soaps)
+2. Site photos are from [Pexels](https://www.pexels.com/search/soap/)
+3. Brand icon is from [Favicon](https://favicon.io/favicon-generator/)

 ### Other Attributions
 1. [Paul Chor](https://github.com/kunxin-chor) tutorial in providing guidance on creating app